Scaffolding Accident Compensation Claims

-Last updated 5th July 2023.
+Last updated 25th October 2024.
 By Lewis Winehouse.
-This article will look at how to claim compensation for a scaffolding accident.
+This article will look at how to make a scaffolding accident compensation claim.
 When you’re in the workplace, your employer has a duty of care towards you.
-If this is breached, then you could be injured.
+If this is breached, then you may suffer scaffolding injuries.

 If you work in an environment where scaffolding is used, such as a construction site, then your employer needs to take certain reasonable steps to prevent you from being injured.
-We will take a closer look at these later on in this guide.
+We will take a closer look at what these steps are later on in this guide.

 If a scaffolding-related accident has resulted in you being harmed, you may be entitled to claim personal injury compensation.
 Please contact Legal Helpline to learn more.
-We can offer you free legal advice about claiming.
-If you have legitimate grounds for scaffolding injury compensation, you could be connected with one of the lawyers from our panel to work on your case.
+Our advisors can tell you in just one phone call if you’re able to make a scaffolding accident claim.

 Please speak to us to see if you can claim: